 For the trend monitoring network, sampling locations were placed in one of three categories (small, medium, large).
 The boundaries for these categories were selected based on known natural differences in biological communities and the observed transitions in the physical characters that structure these communities.
-Specifically, NH DES utilizes an upstream drainage area of 15 square miles as an important transition point in differentiating among wadeable streams when applying both its fish and macroinvertebrate indices of biotic integrity.
-In general, wadeable streams with drainage areas less than 15 square miles (small) in New Hampshire, with some exception in southern sections of the state or at low elevations, are dominated by coldwater taxa.
-In contrast, wadeable streams with drainage greater than square miles (medium) can contain both cold and warmwater taxa depending on their geographic location and elevation.
+Specifically, NHDES has identified an upstream drainage area of 15 square miles as an important transition point in differentiating among the major types of wadeable streams when applying both its fish and macroinvertebrate indices of biotic integrity.
+In general, wadeable streams with drainage areas less than 15 square miles (small) in New Hampshire, with some exceptions in southern sections of the state or at low elevations, are dominated by coldwater taxa.
+In contrast, wadeable streams with drainage greater than 15 square miles (medium) can contain both cold and warmwater taxa depending on their geographic location and elevation and are best described as 'transitional' streams.

-In order to discriminate medium from large streams, a second size-based boundary was identified based on 394 unique sample locations contained in the NH DES biomonitoring unit's database as of 2011.
-Of these, 349 (89%) had drainage areas less than 75 square miles and serve as a reasonable boundary to separate medium-sized wadeable streams (\leq 4th order) from non-wadeable rivers (large).
-Further, most rivers with drainage areas greater than 75 square miles in New Hamsphire tend to be dominated by warmwater taxa.
+In order to discriminate medium from large streams, a second size-based boundary was identified based on 394 unique sample locations contained in the NHDES biomonitoring unit's database as of 2011.
+Of these, 349 (89%) had drainage areas less than 75 square miles and serve as a reasonable boundary to separate medium-sized wadeable streams (≤4th order) from non-wadeable rivers (large).
+Further, most rivers with drainage areas greater than 75 square miles in New Hampshire tend to be dominated by warmwater taxa.

 In application, the revised trend monitoring network for rivers and streams represents a departure from previous efforts that were exclusively centered on large rivers through the ARMP.
 Instead, it emphasizes the collection of data from more small to medium sized rivers and more accurately represents the true distribution of river and stream miles in New Hampshire (Table 10).
-In this manner, NH DES is will be able to interpret the immediate affects of the stressors affecting water quality at smaller scales while also depicting the integrative affect of multiple stressors at larger scales.
-Overall, the resultant impacts of the stressors will be tracked through condition outcomes such as benthic macroinvertebrate community condition, as well as trends in pH and dissolve oxygen.
+In this manner, NHDES will be able to interpret the immediate effects of the stressors impacting water quality at smaller scales while also depicting the integrated effect of multiple stressors at larger scales.
+Overall, the resultant impacts of the stressors will be tracked through condition outcomes such as benthic macroinvertebrate community condition, as well as trends in pH and dissolved oxygen.
 A full roster of the sample locations by stream size category is provided in Appendix B.